Contaminated Real Estate in Alaska

 Suspected Contamination Resources

 - If you have a spill or see one, immediately call the nearest DEC office or 1-800-478-9300.
 For reporting requirements, go to the Report a Spill website.

 - For help with redeveloping and reusing real estate that has been or may be contaminated, contact the Brownfields Program at (907) 465-5368 or visit their website.

 - For general information, contact the nearest Contaminated Sites Office, and they will get you connected with one of our experts.

 Cleanup Process and Resources

 How does the property get “cleaned up” and how long does this take?
 The cleanup process can range from a complex, formal cleanup with extensive public involvement and lasting several years to a simple cleanup process taking only a few months.
 Much depends on the source and extent of contamination and the threat to humans and the environment.
-For an in depth look go to our Cleanup Process website.

 Proper Disposal Methods of Common Hazardous Materials